History of Filipino Americans: Immigration history

 Migration patterns of Filipinos to the U.S. have been recognized as occurring in four significant waves.
 The first was connected to the period when the Philippines was part of New Spain and later the Spanish East Indies; Filipinos, via the Manila galleons, would migrate to North America.
 The first permanent settlement of Filipinos in the U.S. is in Louisiana specifically the independent community of Saint Malo.
+During the California Gold Rush, about a hundred filipinos were present in Mariposa County.
 In the late 19th century, the author Ramon Reyes Lala became the first Filipino to naturalize and become an American citizen, settling in La Jolla The 1910 United States census recorded only 406 people of Filipino descent in the mainland U.S., including 109 in Louisiana and 17 in Washington state.

 The second wave was when the Philippines was a territory of the United States; as U.S. nationals, Filipinos were unrestricted from immigrating to the U.S. by the Immigration Act of 1917 which restricted other Asians.
 This wave of immigration has been referred to as the manong generation.
 Filipinos of this wave came for different reasons, but the majority were laborers, predominantly Ilocano and Visayans.
 This wave of immigration was distinct from other Asian Americans, due to American influences, and education, in the Philippines; therefore they did not see themselves as aliens when they immigrated to the United States.
 By 1920, the Filipino population in the mainland U.S. rose from nearly 400 to over 5,600.
 Then in 1930, the Filipino American population exceeded 45,000, including over 30,000 in California and 3,400 in Washington.
 During the early 20th century, anti-miscegenation laws began to impact Filipino Americans attempting to marry non-Filipinos, with some able to legalize their unions, and others not; in 1933 California amended its laws to specify that Filipinos could not marry Whites.

+During the Great Depression, Filipino Americans were also affected, losing jobs, and being the target of race-based violence.
+This wave of immigration ended due to the Philippine Independence Act in 1934, which restricted immigration to 50 persons a year.
+The Filipino Repatriation Act of 1935 further aimed to reduce the number of Filipinos living in the United States by giving them free passage back to the Philippines, but it was viewed as largely unsuccessful, with only 1,900 out of over 45,000 Filipinos registered in the Census taking up the offer.